aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 The Mastermind game requires the user to guess the secret code composed of four distinct pieces.
 After each guess, the user will be informed of the number of correctly placed pieces and the number of misplaced pieces.
 The objective is to guess the secret code in the fewest attempts possible.

+Does the user need to create the table if they git pull or run in Docker?
 Create db and tables
 sqlite3 your_database_name.db
 CREATE TABLE game_data (